[This article is based on my invited talk at the A2M Internet Architecture and AI Technology Summit, Turing Large Model Technology Session.]

 I’m also curious why people aren’t focusing on knowledge bases and RL.
 Of course, I hope more Agent products will improve in this area in the future.
 A simple experiment can be designed: use one account to perform a task and fail; then use another account to try again and see if it performs better.
 Most products will remain stagnant.

 Many Agent products seem to be waiting for the next iteration of the foundational model.
 But I believe that the most critical core of an Agent is always learning from experience.
-While accumulating experience sounds simple, it’s actually very difficult.
+While accumulating experience sounds simple, it’s actually very challenging.
 The biggest challenge lies in evaluationhow to determine what is good experience and what is not.

 For example, in the Agentic tool use field, there is a benchmark called tau-bench, proposed by Shunyu Yao, a scientist from the former Sierra (a top customer service AI company), specifically for evaluating the tool-calling ability of Agents.